-All of our debt matures in April 2012, and we do not have sufficient cash flows to repay it without refinancing substantially all of the balance.
-We will use a voluntary, prepackaged filing under Chapter 11 of the U. S. Bankruptcy Code to accomplish the refinancing.
-We have a refinancing plan in place that has been agreed to by 94% of lenders, substantially more than the required 67%, and by 100% of Noteholders.
-However, there can be no assurance the U.S. Bankruptcy Court will approve the plan in its present form.
-Interest expense will increase under the plan and mandatory principal payments will be reduced.
+Substantially all of our debt was scheduled to mature in April 2012.
+We used a voluntary, prepackaged filing under Chapter 11 of the U. S. Bankruptcy Code to accomplish a comprehensive refinancing that extends the maturity to December 2015 or April 2017.
+Interest expense will increase as a result of the refinancing and mandatory principal payments will be reduced.
 Our ability to make payments on our indebtedness will depend on our ability to generate future cash flows.
 This ability, to a certain extent, is subject to general economic, financial, competitive, business, legislative, regulatory and other factors that are beyond our control.